ual-SE-LAB/.github/profile/README.md

 ### [Static automated analysis with SonarQube](https://sonarcloud.io/organizations/ual-se-lab/projects)

 The deployments have been tested using:
-  - Ubuntu 24.04.4 LTS -- Docker version 29.4.0, build 9d7ad9f
+  - Ubuntu 24.04.4 LTS -- Docker version 29.4.1, build 055a478
-  - Windows 11, 25H2  --  Docker desktop and docker version 29.3.1, build c2be9cc
   - GitHub Codespaces  -- Some pop up are not accesible in this option